Celiac Plexus Block

 How is it done?

 The procedure can be done in a few ways.
-It can be done during surgery or by placing a needle through the skin using an endoscopic ultrasound (EUS) or CT (Cat Scan) to guide the needle.
-The surgical area or where the needle is being placed is cleaned.
+It can be done during surgery or by placing a needle through the skin using an endoscopic ultrasound (EUS) or CT scan to guide the needle..
 The area and the nerves are numbed.
-Once the provider gets to the celiac plexus, the nerves are damaged by injecting them with a neurolytic agent (substance).
+Once the provider gets to the celiac plexus, the nerves are damaged by injecting them with a neurolytic medication.
 The procedure takes about 30-60 minutes.

 What are the benefits?